passiv/snaptrade-sdks/sdks/typescript/README.md

 ### `snaptrade.trading.placeForceOrder`<a id="snaptradetradingplaceforceorder"></a>

-Places a specified trade in the specified account.
+Places a brokerage order in the specified account.
+The order could be rejected by the brokerage if it is invalid or if the account does not have sufficient funds.

+This endpoint does not compute the impact to the account balance from the order and any potential commissions before submitting the order to the brokerage.
+If that is desired, you can use the [check order impact endpoint](/reference/Trading/Trading_getOrderImpact).

 #### 🛠️ Usage<a id="🛠️-usage"></a>